-The members of our Audit Committee are John P. McNiff (Chairman), Joseph L. Mullen, and General Richard I. Neal.
-Anthony Bergamo was the Chairman of our Audit Committee until his passing on September 29, 2017.
-Each of Messrs.
-McNiff and Mullen, and General Neal are non-employee members of the Board.
-After reviewing the qualifications of the current members of the Audit Committee, and any relationships they may have with the General Partner that might affect their independence from the General Partner, the Board has determined that (i) all current Audit Committee members are "independent" as that concept is defined in Section 10A of the Exchange Act, (ii) all current Audit Committee members are financially literate, and (iii) Mr. McNiff, who is independent, qualifies as an "audit committee financial expert" under the applicable rules promulgated pursuant to the Exchange Act.
+The members of our Audit Committee are John P. McNiff (Chairman), Joseph L. Mullen, James Benenson III and General Richard I. Neal.
+After reviewing the qualifications of the current members of the Audit Committee, and any relationships they may have with the General Partner that might affect their independence from the General Partner, the Board has determined that (i) all current Audit Committee members are "independent" as that concept is defined in Rule 10A-3 under the Exchange Act and corporate governance standards of the NYSE, (ii) all current Audit Committee members are financially literate and (iii) Mr. McNiff, who is independent, qualifies as an "audit committee financial expert" under the applicable rules promulgated pursuant to the Exchange Act.
 Unitholders should understand that this designation is a disclosure requirement of the SEC related to the experience and understanding of Mr. McNiff with respect to certain accounting and auditing matters.
-The designation of "audit committee financial expert" does not impose upon Mr. McNiff any duties, obligations or liabilities that are greater than are generally imposed on any such director as a member of the Audit Committee and the Board, and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liabilities of the other members of the Audit Committee or the Board.
+The designation of audit committee financial expert does not impose upon Mr. McNiff any duties, obligations or liabilities that are greater than are generally imposed on any such director as a member of the Audit Committee and the Board and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liabilities of the other members of the Audit Committee or the Board.